zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.excel `String` *(default: "Export to Excel")*

-Defines the text of "Export to Excel" button that exports the widget data in spreadsheet format.
+Defines the text of the "Export to Excel" button that exports the widget data in spreadsheet format.

 #### Example